haiphenAI/digital-copyright/README.md

 ----
 (Beta)<br>
-haiphen: a low level binary file to 'stamp' your docker-image with a traceable digital copyright
+Haiphen: a low level binary file to 'stamp' your docker-image with a traceable digital copyright

 ### Install